Clemapfel/jluna/docs/multi_threading.md

 Process finished with exit code 0
 ```

-This time, because the tasks was not destructed prematurely, it had 10 milliseconds more time to finish.
+This time, because the task was not destructed prematurely, it had 10 milliseconds more time to finish.
 This happened to be enough for it to reach its intended count, after which it was safely destructed when `main` returned.

 jluna has no equivalent to Julia's `Threads.@spawn`.
 This is to force users to keep track of their tasks.
 To `.schedule` a task, they need to first cache it in a variable.
 This hopefully avoids situations where tasks end unexpectedly because they go out of scope.